.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Return to the top of this page.

-What are country retreats (aziende turistiche) and what are they like?
+What are country retreats ('guest farms' or aziende turistiche) and what are they like?
 And what about renting a villa?

 What do the mineral spring resorts offer?

 In contrast to the rustic setting of the typical country retreat, hot mineral springs and mud baths (or, if you prefer, "holistic mud treatment centers") are health resorts that offer a range of therapeutic treatments.
 These naturally vary according to the resort you choose.
 Some offer massage therapy and exercise programs (even something called "passive exercise classes"), as well as diet counseling, while others specialize almost exclusively in hot mud therapy.
 The locations of the resorts themselves vary greatly.
 The older establishments at Termini Imerese and Sciacca are actually in small but crowded cities, while the one at Castellamare del Golfo is in a charming coastal town, and the one at Sclafani Bagni is in the country.
 The facilities are usually very good.
 A stay in one of these resorts may be relaxing, and will certainly cost more than a sojourn in the best hotels in Sicily.
-It may even yield a few passing health benefits, and may make you feel better, but don't expect miracles.
-The experts still recommend a consistent diet and fitness program as the best way to maintain good health.
+It may even yield a few passing health benefits, and will make you feel better, but don't expect miracles.

 I would like to learn to cook Sicilian food.
 Are there any cooking schools in Sicily with English-speaking instructors?